flytbase/flytsim-docker/README.md

 * **Why does my drone crash after takeoff**?

 Typically, this happens when your CPU is not powerful enough to handle FlytSim's computational requirements.
-Open a shell inside the container using *openshell* script.
+If you are running Docker for Windows/Mac, increase CPU and RAM allocated to docker.
+If you have configured FlytSim to run **PX4-SITL**, open a shell inside the container using *openshell* script.
 Once inside run this command:

 ```bash
 $ gz stats